Entanglement and Classical Simulability in Quantum Extreme Learning Machines: Implications for Classical Simulability

 \section{Implications for Classical Simulability}

-We have seen that, contrary to initial expectations, optimal accuracy does not require information from a single site to spread across the entire system.
-Instead, the propagation of information to the nearest neighbors already suffices to extract the relevant features needed for learning.\\ The observation that the maximum accuracy is reached at a time \textit{independent} of the system size has profound implications for the classical simulability of QELMs.
+Our results indicate that optimal accuracy does not require information from a single site to spread across the entire system.
+Instead, the propagation of information to the nearest neighbors already suffices to extract the relevant features needed for learning.\\ The observation that the maximum accuracy is reached on a timescale that, within the explored system sizes, does not show evidence of scaling with the full system size has important implications for the classical simulability of QELMs.
 In particular, it indicates that the effective depth of the quantum evolution is shallow, and that the relevant correlations remain short-ranged.
-Such shallow circuits, characterized by limited entanglement growth, can be efficiently simulated using classical tensor-network techniques such as Matrix Product States (MPS).
-From this perspective, the learning process in QELMs does not necessarily demand computational resources that exceed classical capabilities.\\ To further substantiate these ideas, we implemented an alternative, explicitly digital version of the model (see Fig.~\ref{fig:Schematic}).
+Such shallow circuits, characterized by limited entanglement growth, are compatible with efficient classical simulation using tensor-network techniques such as Matrix Product States (MPS).
+From this perspective, the learning process in the regime studied here does not necessarily demand computational resources beyond classical capabilities.\\ To further substantiate these ideas, we implemented an alternative, explicitly digital version of the model (see Fig.~\ref{fig:Schematic}).
 Using the same reduced features employed as input for the QELM and maintaining the same dense-angle encoding of the initial states, we applied a sequence of two-qubit random unitaries $G$ acting on contiguous qubit pairs.
 At each successive layer, the unitary is shifted by one qubit, as illustrated schematically in Fig.~\ref{fig:Schematic}.\\ This construction ensures that, at each layer, information carried by each qubit is mixed only with that of its immediate neighbor.
-As the depth increases, correlations propagate across larger regions of the system following a well-defined light-cone structure.\\ We applied this algorithm to the MNIST and CIFAR-10 datasets and evaluated the classification accuracy as a function of the number of layers (see Fig.~\ref{fig:MNIST_layers} and Fig.~\ref{fig:CIFAR-10_layers}).
+As the depth increases, correlations propagate across larger regions of the system following a well-defined light-cone structure.\\ We applied this algorithm to the MNIST and CIFAR-10 datasets and evaluated the classification accuracy as a function of the number of layers (see Fig.~\ref{fig:Accuracy_layers}).
 In all cases, maximum accuracy was achieved without requiring information to spread throughout the entire system.
-For the MNIST dataset, four layers were sufficient to reach the accuracy plateau, regardless of system size.
+For the MNIST dataset, four layers were sufficient to reach the accuracy plateau within the explored range of system sizes.
 A similar trend was observed for CIFAR-10 at smaller $N$, while for larger systems the plateau was reached after the fifth or sixth layer.
-This mild dependence on system size suggests that the classical simulability of QELMs—and the depth of entanglement required—may be problem-dependent.\\
+This mild dependence on system size suggests that both the depth required to reach saturation and the corresponding degree of classical simulability may be problem-dependent.\\